-(WAUPACA, WI) April 2, 2018 — Waupaca Foundry, Inc., a Hitachi Metals group company, is partnering with the Appleton area office of the Occupational Safety and Health Administration (OSHA) and several state-based foundries to better identify risk in the workplace for both employers and workers.
+(WAUPACA, WI) April 2, 2018 — Waupaca Foundry, Inc., is partnering with the Appleton area office of the Occupational Safety and Health Administration (OSHA) and several state-based foundries to better identify risk in the workplace for both employers and workers.
 Seven Wisconsin foundries and three unions joined with OSHA to sign the Northeast Wisconsin Risk Reduction Partnership on March 28, 2018 on the Campus of Fox Valley Technical College.

 "By working collaboratively and sharing best practices, we will ensure all parties are on a road to continual improvement in reducing risk," said Robert Bonack OSHA's area director in Appleton.
 "Our ultimate goal is for all workers to go home safely every night."